Preparing for Winter Storms

 Stay in Touch With Family Members

-Preparing for a winter storm includes making sure everyone knows how to communicate during an emergency.
-Make sure everyone has contact information, such as phone numbers, email addresses and social media contacts, for other family members and medical care providers.
+Preparing for a winter storm includes ensuring everyone knows how to communicate during an emergency.
+Ensure everyone has contact information for other family members and medical care providers, such as phone numbers, email addresses, and social media contacts.
 Plan how and where everyone will meet up if a crisis occurs.
 Be sure you include your pets in any emergency plan.

 Create a Storm Preparedness Kit

-The best way to deal with many winter weather events is to stay indoors and keep warm, and an emergency kit ensures you can do so safely.
+The best way to deal with many winter weather events is to stay indoors and keep warm; an emergency kit ensures you can do so safely.
 The supplies you put together when preparing for winter storms can also help keep you safe during summer weather emergencies.

 Here’s what your emergency kit should have: